 Results.
 Table 1 presents the precision, recall, and overall 2 x 2 diagonal accuracy results of all approaches on our benchmark labeled held-out test set1.
-We report F1 score and full confusion matrices in the technical report [17].
+We report F1 score and full confusion matrices in the Appendix.
 We present the results in-depth below.

 - (1) We see that the ML models achieve significantly higher accuracy than all industrial tools across the board for all feature types.
 For instance, a lift of 28% and 14% in accuracy in predicting Categorical compared to TFDV and AutoGluon respectively.
 Of all approaches, Random Forest achieves the highest accuracy in inferring the types. - (2) Interestingly, all the existing tools have a high recall on Numeric but very low precision.
 This is because their heuristics are syntactic, which leads them to wrongly classify many Categorical features such as ZipCode as Numeric.
 The ML models have a slightly lower recall on Numeric.
-This is because, with many features thrown, they get slightly confused and could wrongly predict a Numeric type as
+This is because, with many features thrown, they get slightly confused and could wrongly predict a Numeric type as non-numeric.
+But, the ML models have much higher precision and high overall accuracy. - (3) Heuristics for identifying Datetime by all the existing tools have high precision, even higher than the ML models.
+However, their

-1 Since publication, we have released version 2 of our labeled dataset where 32 examples are relabeled after feedback on Github [25].
+1 Since publication, we have released version 2 of our labeled dataset where 32 examples are relabeled after feedback on Github [24].
 We find only minor changes in the results without altering any of our trends, conclusions, or takeaways discussed here.
 Note that our labeled dataset is a living public repository on Github which we anticipate to grow in the future.
 Please refer to our public repository for the up-to-date results.